To deliver every patient with a healthy smile

 Local Anesthesia numbs a specific area.
 It is typically delivered by injection or topically, and lasts for up to three hours following treatment.
 This is the most common form of anesthesia.

 Nitrous oxide, also known as laughing gas, is the agent typically used for inhalation anesthesia.
 Combined with a local anesthesia, inhalation anesthesia enables patients to feel calm while experiencing little to no discomfort.
-The patient is able to respond and communicate with Dr. Luque during the procedure.
+The patient is able to respond and communicate with Dr. Fedorowicz during the procedure.

 Intravenous (IV) sedation is another form of conscious sedation.
 Patients often have no recollection of the procedure and think that they have been asleep.
-Dr. Luque is able to communicate with a patient who consciously sedated intravenously.
+Dr. Fedorowicz is able to communicate with a patient who consciously sedated intravenously.
 IV sedation is combined with a local anesthetic to block discomfort and maintain a feeling of relaxation.

 In more complex surgeries, patients are put in a state of unconsciousness called general anesthesia.
 A combination of medications is used to induce unconsciousness, making a patient feel no pain during the procedure, and have no recollection of the operation.
 Another effect of general anesthesia is the relaxation of skeletal muscles.
 This is important for some operations.